kyma-project/istio/docs/user/03-troubleshooting/04-30-istio-no-sidecar.md

 ## Cause

-By default, the Istio module has sidecar injection disabled - there is no automatic sidecar injection into any Pod in a cluster.
+By default, Istio Operator has sidecar injection disabled - there is no automatic sidecar injection into any Pod in a cluster.

 ## Remedy